NoName-exe/revanced-extended/README.md

 #### ⚠️ Do not download modules from 3rd party sources like random websites you found on Google.
-There are many that uses my modules and impersonates ReVanced.
+There are many that uses my modules and impersonate ReVanced.

 # ReVanced eXtended
 [![CI](https://github.com/NoName-exe/revanced-extended/actions/workflows/ci.yml/badge.svg?event=schedule)](https://github.com/NoName-exe/revanced-extended/actions/workflows/ci.yml)